 Best of all, there will be plenty of wine tastings and delicious pairings to enjoy throughout the event.

-Next year’s Wine Cheese Enjoy event is scheduled to be held from February 8, 2020, to February 9, 2020.
+Next year’s Wine Cheese Enjoy event is scheduled to be held on February 6, 2021 and February 7, 2021.
 Over a dozen lunches, dinners, and various tastings make up the event.
 Reservations for the individual tastings and pairings are made separately.

 You can find details and reservation information on the event’s website closer to the event date.
 It is recommended you make your reservations early, as many of the tastings do sell out.